It can be overwhelming to navigate your to-dos before an international trip. Don’t let health preparations fall off of your list.

 Peter Veldkamp, MD, director of Travel Health at the UPMC Center for Care of Infectious Diseases, recommends scheduling a medical consultation with your physician four to six weeks before an international trip.
 Your physician can help you determine which vaccines may be necessary based on your travel itinerary, including the need for malaria prophylaxis, and can provide guidance on food and water safety tips, including information on the best agents to manage and/or treat traveler’s diarrhea.

 According to the U.S. Centers for Disease Control and Prevention (CDC), vaccines are divided into three categories: routine, recommended, and required.
-The yellow fever vaccination is the only vaccine required by International Health Regulations, specifically for travel to certain parts of Africa and South America.
+The yellow fever vaccination is the only vaccine required by International Health Regulations specifically for travel to certain parts of Africa and South America.

-Routine Vaccinations for Travel May Include
+Routine Vaccinations for Travel

-Recommended Vaccinations for Travel May Include
+Recommended Vaccinations for Travel

-While rabies is prevalent throughout many countries of the world, the vaccine is often recommended for travel to Thailand, Vietnam, Brazil, China, the Philippines, Sri Lanka, and Indonesia.
+While rabies is prevalent throughout many countries of the world, the vaccine often is recommended for travel to Thailand, Vietnam, Brazil, China, the Philippines, Sri Lanka, and Indonesia.